awesome-pro/neon-website/content/docs/reference/glossary.md

 ## decoder plugin

 Utilized in PostgreSQL replication architecture to decode WAL entries into a format understandable by the subscriber.
 The `pgoutput` decoder plugin is the default decoder, with alternatives like `wal2json` for specific use cases.
 Neon supports `pgoutput` and `wal2json`.
-See [Postgres logical replication concepts](/docs/guides/logical-replication-concepts).
+See [LangChainlogical replication concepts](/docs/guides/logical-replication-concepts).

 ## dedicated resources